 Exchange Supplies is an independent publisher of information about drugs, drug use and treatment.
-Exchange publications aim to give drug users the information they need to make informed choices about their drug use, in an easily readable and accessible format.
+Exchange publications aim to give people who use drugs the information they need to make informed choices about their drug use, in an easily readable and accessible format.